Passover 2022/5782 FAQs and Resources

-In response to questions you may have regarding Pesach in the time of COVID, Rabbi Passow and the co-chairs have put together the FAQs below.
+In response to common questions regarding Pesach, Rabbi Passow and the co-chairs have put together the FAQs below (adapted from 2021).

 If you are in town for Pesach and you are in need of a seder, food, or other resources that are not listed here, please contact us.

 PREPARATION FOR PESACH

 Q: How am I supposed to sell my chametz this year?

-Q: I've never made Pesach before, so I don't know how to kasher my kitchen, what utensils can be kashered, or what food I can buy.
+Q: I don't know how to kasher my kitchen, what utensils can be kashered, or what food I can buy.
 Where do I start?

 A: The KVH, OU and CRC Pesach guides all provide a great overview of how to prepare your kitchen for Pesach.
 Additionally, they have lists of foods that are acceptable for Pesach without special certification.
 For a complete list of Pesach guides available online see kashrut.com/Passover.

 Q: I'm quarantined or unable to leave home.
 How can I get groceries delivered?

-Q: This is my first time making Pesach and I have new utensils that need to be toveled.
+Q: I have new utensils that need to be toveled for Pesach.
 What are my options?

 The Charles River is a kosher mikvah and may be used for toveling keilim.
 There is a boat launch by the Magazine Beach baseball field that provides easy access to the water (search "Magazine Beach Cartop Launch" on Google Maps).
 Additionally, there is a spot to the right of the Weeks Footbridge (down the street from Hillel) that allows access to the water.
 Wear shoes that can get wet.